esraocak/dream-home-furniture/README.md

 ## Description

-Project aims to create Dream Home Furniture.
+Project aims to create E-Commerce App.
 You can create your design by choosing the furniture you want with various filters. you can create a favorite list of your favorites.
 You can shop as a member of the site.

 ## Objective